Updated: 12th January 2023

-In what may have been the most bizarre sales pitch of my life, I rallied around the crew in the hostel to sell them the idea of going to vote for a cat in an Election in the self-proclaimed republic of Whangamomona.
-I didn’t know how to pronounce it, I didn’t know if the cat would win, but somehow, I convinced my new found friends the Whangamomona Republic Day was an event not to miss.
+In what may have been the most bizarre sales pitch of my life, I rallied around the crew in my hostel to sell them the idea of going to vote for a cat in the self-proclaimed Republic of Whangamomona’s elections.

-Having based myself in New Plymouth for the first few weeks of my time living in New Zealand, I was quickly coming to realise there were a lot of weird and wacky things celebrated here in New Zealand.
+Having based myself in New Plymouth – the capital of New Zealand’s tucked away Taranaki region – for the first few weeks of my working holiday, I quickly came to the realisation there are a lot of weird and wacky things celebrated in the land of the long white cloud.

-From the giant carrots and L&P bottles I’d passed on the highways, to the surprisingly great New Plymouth light festival where we had seen a fire dancer accidentally launch their flaming button into a row full of children in the days before, the squad were as equally down for embracing Aotearoa’s bizarre attractions.
+From the giant carrots and L&P bottles I’d gawped questioningly at on the highways, to the unexpected New Plymouth light festival where we had seen a fire dancer accidentally launch their flaming baton into a row full of shrieking children in the days before, it was shaping up to be a land of curiosities and questionable events.

-So, if you want an utterly jaw-droppingly strange way to bond with new found friends, and find yourself in Taranaki or the Manawatu-Wanganui Region regions of New Zealand every other January, then get yourself a passport to the Whangamomona Republic Day and experience this little slice of New Zealand where there isn’t even mobile phone reception.
+So, if you want an utterly jaw-droppingly strange way to bond with newfound friends, and find yourself in Taranaki or the Manawatu-Wanganui regions of New Zealand every other January, then get yourself a passport – yes, really – to the Whangamomona Republic Day and experience this slice of New Zealand that’s so-remote there isn’t even phone reception.